Raul59209/Kitchenapp/README.md

 Runs in the terminal.
-80% funtioning.
-No presistance yet.
+90% funtioning.
+Working on online graphical version.